 C. How many times ought we to forgive?
 Limitless, (Matthew 18:21).
 How many times do you want God to forgive you?
 Paul emphasized the need for forgiveness.
 Colossians 3:13 “Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.”
 He who refuses to forgive destroys the bridge over which he may one day have to cross.

-A. Not a semantic debate over Eternal Security; not at issue.
-If you stop living for God you set in motion a scenario which removes God’s hand of blessing from your life.
+A. Not a semantic debate over Eternal Security; not an issue.
+If you stop living for God you set in motion a scenario that removes God’s hand of blessing from your life.
 King David said, “If I regard iniquity in my heart, the Lord will not hear me.”
+(Psalm 66:18)